JakeRoyRandall/hold-please/README.md

 `--stereo` requires `--harmony` and writes true two-channel PCM: melody on the left and the harmony on the right.
 Stereo byte size is included in the same 10 MB preflight bound.

 Standalone tests: `python3 -m unittest -v`.
 Git author dates are deliberately assigned for contribution-calendar artwork; committer timestamps record actual September2026 creation.

+`--swing S` redistributes each consecutive pair by moving up to `S` times the shorter duration from the second item to the first (`0..0.75`).
+Pair totals and total audio frames remain constant, rests participate like notes, and an odd final item is unchanged.
+The default without `--swing` produces the original bytes.